Sauna Etiquette in Germany: Essential Rules and Customs for Beginners

 How Long Should You Stay in a German Sauna?

-“A longitudinal study in Finland showed sauna reduces all-cause mortality, but the key is contrast bathing—hot sauna followed by cold exposure,” says Dr. Mark Cohen, an expert in integrative medicine and sauna research.
+• Staying longer in the sauna won’t help if you skip the cooling part: “A longitudinal study in Finland showed sauna reduces all-cause mortality, but the key is contrast bathing, hot sauna followed by cold exposure,” says Dr. Mark Cohen .
+It’s not just about heating up; how you cool down makes all the difference.

 What is an Aufguss and Why Does it Matter in German Saunas?